Arinich/Arinich/README.md

 ### Hi there 👋
+### My name is Arina Gavrilova :raising_hand:
+I'm data analyst⚡
+Like to visualize, like to create clear graphics and presentations See the physical meaning behind the numbers

+Tools:
+Python, Pandas, SQL, Matplotlib, Tableau, A/B-tests

 <!--
 **Arinich/Arinich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.